MatthiasBart/bachelor-thesis/chapters/2-background.typ

 === #gls("nfc")

 #gls("nfc") is a communication technology which operates at a base frequency of 13.56 Mhz.
 It can transfer data with a typical range of 2cm and data rates up to 1.7 Mbps.
-The technology is also used to connect to non powered peripherals such as bank cards @nfc_forum_nfc_nodate.
-Apple makes this technology also accessible to #gls("ios") and #gls("ipados") developers but explicitely states that it is not supported in other Apple platforms @apple_inc_nfc_nodate.
+The technology is also used to connect to non powered peripherals such as bank cards @nfc_forum_nfc_2025.
+Apple makes this technology also accessible to #gls("ios") and #gls("ipados") developers but explicitely states that it is not supported in other Apple platforms @apple_inc_nfc_2025.

 === #gls("uwb")

 #gls("uwb") in general is a radio technology focused on precise ranging and locating using a low energy density over a large radio spectrum @android_developers_ultra-wideband_2025.
-Apple allows developers to access their #gls("uwb") interface on iPhones and Apple Watches through the Nearby Interaction framework @apple_inc_nearby_nodate which is built to locate nearby devices also using the distance and direction.
+Apple allows developers to access their #gls("uwb") interface on iPhones and Apple Watches through the Nearby Interaction framework @apple_inc_nearby_2025 which is built to locate nearby devices also using the distance and direction.

 == #gls("ios")